 Technical Description: A layer starting within 6 in.
 (15 cm) of the soil surface in which iron/manganese oxides and/or organic matter have been stripped from the matrix and the primary base color of the soil material has been exposed.
-The stripped areas and translocated oxides and/or organic matter form a faint, diffuse splotchy pattern of two or more colors.
-The stripped zones are 10 percent or more of the volume; they are rounded and approximately 0.5 to 1 in.
-(1 to 3 cm) in diameter (Figure 17).
+The stripped areas and translocated oxides and/or organic matter form a faintly contrasting pattern of two or more colors with diffuse boundaries.
+The stripped zones are 10 percent or more of the volume and are rounded.